-Students must submit a report draft within 1 month before the Industrial Training ends to be reviewed.
+Student must submit a report draft within 1 month before the Industrial Training ends to be reviewed.
 The report should be complete and neat.
-The Report Supervisor will provide feedback before returning the report to the student.
+The Report Supervisor will provide feedback by returning the reviewed report to the student.
 Students must correct the report based on the Report Supervisor's feedback.
 Students need to reprint the report and submit it to the Report Supervisor.